Tiktok’s Neurodivergent Diagnosis Blame Game

 Challenging Quick Content Consumption

 TikTok users need to slow down and start questioning what they see.
 The platform’s fast-paced content and endless scroll aren’t exactly built for deep reflection.
 Quick takes won’t get users to real self-understanding.
-Recognising this is the first step in resisting the deceptive allure of superficial self-awareness these videos often promote.
+Recognising this is the first step in resisting the deceptive allure of superficial self-awareness that these videos often promote.

 Critical Thinking and Media Literacy

 TikTok isn’t a formal learning resource; it’s a place where creators share their takes and personal stories.
 Real learning starts when you critically evaluate the information they’re putting out.
-But that takes more than just a dose of scepticism—it requires a good grasp of media literacy.
+But that takes more than just a dose of scepticism.
+It requires a good grasp of media literacy.
 Media literacy means you can dissect what you’re watching, spot biases, check the credibility of sources, and understand the motives behind the content.

 When it comes to mental health content on TikTok, media literacy prepares users to question the validity of self-diagnosis claims, spot potential misinformation, and search for accurate, well-sourced information.
-It’s not enough to take what you see at face value – you need to dig deeper, cross-reference with reliable sources, and consult professionals.
+It’s not enough to take what you see at face value; you need to dig deeper, cross-reference with reliable sources, and consult professionals.
 Embracing this critical analysis is essential for responsibly navigating the flood of information on platforms like TikTok.

 Awareness vs. Guidance